Skip to main content

 • the reclamation and remediation of land to reduce risks to human and environmental health

-The ITRC Reuse of Solid Mining Waste training and guidance document (document available January 2025) is geared towards state regulators and environmental consultants, mining and manufacturing stakeholders, community and tribal stakeholders, and other who have in interest in the potential reuse of solid mining waste.
+The ITRC Reuse of Solid Mining Waste training and guidance document is geared towards state regulators and environmental consultants, mining and manufacturing stakeholders, community and tribal stakeholders, and other who have an interest in the potential reuse of solid mining waste.

 The guidance and this associated training course includes: